Skip to content

 Connection fails:

-• Verify the Etendo token is valid.
+• If you use Token in Header, verify the Etendo token is valid.

 • Check the agent ID is correct.